 Adjunct Professor of Social and Behavioral Sciences

-Karen is a professor in the HSPH Department of Social and Behavioral Sciences, and a faculty member in the Center for Community-Based Research (CCBR) at the Dana-Farber Cancer Institute (DFCI).
+Dr. Emmons is an adjunct professor in the HSPH Department of Social and Behavioral Sciences, and a faculty member in the Center for Community-Based Research (CCBR) at the Dana-Farber Cancer Institute (DFCI).
 She has an extensive NIH-funded research portfolio in community-based approaches to cancer prevention and control.
 Her expertise is in behavior change and policy interventions for behavioral cancer risk factors, particularly for low income communities.
 She also has expertise in cancer disparities, and in efforts to increase dissemination/knowledge translation in low-resource settings.

 Dr. Emmons is a Fellow in the Society of Behavioral Medicine, and served as its President in 2010-2011.
 She received the Society’s Distinguished Research Mentor Award in 2004, and the Morse Distinguished Researcher Award from the Dana-Farber Cancer Institute in 2005.
 She completed the Hedwig van Ameringen Executive Leadership in Academic Medicine (ELAM) Program for Women (2007-2008).
 She also provides extensive mentoring to junior faculty, and in 2008 she received both a Mentoring Citation from HSPH and the Harold Amos Faculty Diversity Award from the Harvard Medical School.

 Deputy Director, Center for Community-Based Research, Dana-Farber Cancer Institute

 Associate Director, Initiative to Eliminate Cancer Disparities, Dana-Farber/Harvard Cancer Center